os-observability/redhat-rhosdt-samples/tempo/auth/README.md

 This is an example about how to deploy a Tempo instance using the Tempo Operator.
 It receives traces from two tenants (`prod` and `dev`).

 The Tempo deployment accepts traces from two tenants: `dev` and `prod`.
-They way to identify the tenants is through the `X-Scope-OrgID` OTLP header.
+The way to identify the tenants is through the `X-Scope-OrgID` OTLP header.
 When the `X-Scope-OrgID` header is set to `dev` in the trace, the tenant is `dev`.
 When the `X-Scope-OrgID` header is set to `prod` in the trace, the tenant is `prod`.

 It also enables the creation of the Jaeger UI `.spec.template.queryFrontend.jaegerQuery.enabled` and the gateway (`.spec.template.gateway.enabled`).
 You can get the URL to the UI for a given tenant with the following command: